India joins China in boycott of EU carbon scheme

 Foreign governments, including the world's top three carbon emitters - the United States, China and India - say the EU is exceeding its legal jurisdiction by charging for an entire flight, as opposed to just the part covering European airspace.

-China said in February its airlines were barred from participating in the EU Emissions Trading Scheme unless they gained government approval.
-Beijing has also suspended the purchase of $14 billion worth of jets from European maker Airbus.
+China said in February its airlines were barred from participating in the EU Emissions Trading Scheme unless they won government approval.
+Beijing has also suspended the purchase of $14 billion worth of jets from European maker Airbus EAD.PA.

-The EU's Climate Commissioner Connie Hedegaard has said the EU only adopted its current policy because efforts to agree a United Nations scheme to curb rising aviation emissions had failed.

-On Thursday EU carbon permits dropped nearly 9 percent to an intra-day low of 6.70 euros before recovering slightly to close at 6.93 euros.

-Traders said part of the reason for the fall was the possibility of weakening demand for permits following India's statement on the ETS.
+Under the EU's ETS, no airlines will face a bill until next year after emissions have been calculated and even then they will be entitled to free allowances to cover 85 percent of carbon generated up to a benchmark level.

-(Additional reporting by Barbara Lewis in Brussels and Nina Chestney in London; Editing by John Chalmers, David Holmes, Anthony Barker)
+(Additional reporting by Barbara Lewis in Brussels; Editing by John Chalmers and David Holmes)